-Sierra Harvest is a nonprofit dedicated to transforming lives & strengthening community through fresh, local, seasonal food.
-We train dozens of farmers, organize hundreds of community events, and educate over 9,500 school children.
-We envision a thriving local food economy and a network of financially viable farms providing good food for the community, where health and wellness is the norm and people of all ages are engaged in growing, harvesting, preparing, and sharing fresh food.
+Sierra Harvest is a nonprofit dedicated to transforming lives & strengthening the community through fresh, local, seasonal food.
+We train dozens of farmers, improve access to fresh foods for our community, and educate over 8,000 school children.
+We envision a thriving local food economy and a network of financially viable farms providing good food for the community, where health and wellness are the norm and people of all ages are engaged in growing, harvesting, preparing, and sharing fresh food.
 We are creating a place where farmers thrive and residents of all ages have access to nutritious, whole food.

 Specific duties include:

-- Management and development of all program staff and contractors including hiring, regular meetings, quarterly and annual staff evaluation, and annual contract renewal.
+· Management and development of all program staff and contractors including hiring, facilitating meetings, quarterly and annual staff evaluation, and annual contract renewal.

-- Create and oversee a marketing strategy that increases program participation and event sales.
-Create content in the form of editorial, website, and social media posts to promote programs and participant success stories.
+· Provide relevant and timely content in the form of editorial, website, and social media posts to promote programs and participant success stories.

 Preferred Skills and Qualifications: